zemirco/nodejs-pdf-docs/markdown/tls.markdown

 `tlsSocket.authorizationError`.
 Also if NPN was used - you can check `tlsSocket.npnProtocol` for negotiated protocol.

+### Event: 'OCSPResponse'

+`function (response) { }`

+This event will be emitted if `requestOCSP` option was set. `response` is a buffer object, containing server's OCSP response.

+Traditionally, the `response` is a signed object from the server's CA that contains information about server's certificate revocation status.

 ### tlsSocket.encrypted

 Static boolean value, always `true`.
 May be used to distinguish TLS sockets